chicks-net/fini-dnet-proxy/manual.md

 Solaris 2.6 requires Sun Patch ID \#105591 which is available from [http://sunsolve.sun.com/](http://sunsolve.sun.com/) in order to run the personal proxy.
 Other Solaris versions may require a similar patch.
-If you encounter the error "ld.so.1: proxyper: fatal: libCrun.so.1: open
+If you encounter the error `ld.so.1: proxyper: fatal: libCrun.so.1: open
-failed: No such file or directory", you must install the patch.
+failed: No such file or directory`, you must install the patch.